 City Managers Community

-The Metropolis City Managers Community is a project funded by the Metropolitan Area of Barcelona that brings together every year a selected group of senior public managers who are in charge of day to day management of major cities and metropolitan areas.
-Initiated in 2016 as a session of the Habitat III summit, since 2018 it has been organised with a specific annual thematic focus, coinciding with a Metropolis Observatory issue papers:
+The Metropolis City Managers Community is a project funded by the Metropolitan Area of Barcelona that brings together every year a selected group of senior public officials who are in charge of the day-to-day management of pressing issues in major cities and metropolitan areas.
+Initiated in 2016 as a session of the Habitat III summit, since 2018 it has been organised with a specific annual thematic focus: